In This Article

 Conclusion

 In conclusion, market-linked investments offer the potential for high returns and flexibility.
-However, they also come with risks such as market volatility and the potential for loss.
+However, they also come with risks such as money market volatility and the potential for loss.

 Overall, understanding the benefits and risks of market-linked investments can help you make informed investment decisions that align with your investment objectives.